LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

 started in: In Windows 7 this is typically C:\\Windows\\System32, and on a Mac it is typically /Users/*yourLogin*.

-.. index:
-   double: command line; dir
-   double: command line; ls
+.. index:: command line; dir and ls dir on Windows command line ls on Mac command line

 Files in the current working directory can to referred to by their simple names, e.g., *myfile.txt*.
 You can list all the files in the directory with the simple